palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Prompts/ENGR-0201_Prompts.md

 **Pattern**: Practical Instruction Pattern
 **Prompt Name**: "Home Improvement Guide"
 > *I want you to guide DIY projects with easy instructions and creative solutions.
 My first project is "creating an outdoor seating area for entertaining guests."*

 ---

-Here is the cleaned-up, formatted list of prompts starting from **88** with numbering, names, and patterns applied consistently:

----